Stephen Garrett (producer)

 Stephen Garrett (born 16 April 1957) is a British film and television producer.
 He is best known for founding the Kudos production company, and executive producing the BBC spy drama Spooks.
-As a film producer and executive producer, his credits include Eastern Promises (2007), Miss Pettigrew Lives for a Day (2008), Salmon Fishing in the Yemen (2011) and The Night Manager (2016).
+As a film producer and executive producer, his credits include Eastern Promises (2007), Miss Pettigrew Lives for a Day (2008), Salmon Fishing in the Yemen (2011), and The Night Manager (2016).
 In 2016, he launched a new production company, Character Seven.

 Biography

 Born on 16 April 1957, Stephen Garrett was educated at Westminster School and Merton College, Oxford where he read Jurisprudence.
 In 1978 he started work at Granada, where he worked as a researcher on Granada Reports.
 From 1987 to 1992 he was Channel 4’s commissioning editor for youth programmes, commissioning The Word.

 In 1992 Garrett founded Kudos, with partner Debbie Mason.
 As joint managing director, first with Debbie Mason, then with Jane Featherstone, and later Executive Chairman, Garrett oversaw the development and production of programmes such as Spooks, Life on Mars, Hustle, Burn Up, M.I.
 High, Law & Order: UK and Hunted.
-He produced the Simon Beaufoy scripted films Among Giants (1998) and Miss Pettigrew Lives for a Day (2008), the International Emmy Award-winning The Magician's House (1999) and Channel 4’s drama Psychos (1999).
+He produced the Simon Beaufoy scripted films Among Giants (1998) and Miss Pettigrew Lives for a Day (2008), the International Emmy Award-winning The Magician's House (1999), and Channel 4’s drama Psychos (1999).

 He originated the idea for BBC One’s spy drama Spooks, on which he acted as executive producer for series one and a producer for 2015’s feature film Spooks: The Greater Good.
 Under Kudos’s filmmaking arm (and later Shine Pictures, after the sale of Kudos to Elisabeth Murdoch’s Shine Group) Garrett acted as executive producer on Keira Knightley’s Pure (2002), David Cronenberg's Eastern Promises (2007) and Salmon Fishing in the Yemen (2011), featuring Ewan McGregor and Emily Blunt.

 In 2003 Kudos was named one of the top 50 most creative businesses in Britain and in 2007 it was voted Best Independent Production Company by Broadcast magazine.
 Kudos was bought by Shine TV for £35m in 2006.
 Garrett stood down from Kudos in 2014 to “reinvent [himself]” as an independent producer with the aim of “blurring the boundaries and the fusion of forms [of film and television]”.

 In collaboration with the Ink Factory, Garrett has been lead executive producer on The Night Manager (2016), a mini-series for the AMC TV channel and the BBC based on the eponymous John le Carré novel, starring Hugh Laurie and Tom Hiddleston and directed by Susanne Bier.
 In 2016, Garrett launched a new production company, Character Seven.
 The Night Manager is Character Seven's first production.

-Outside of production Garrett is Deputy Chair of British Screen Advisory Council and is on the Development Board of the London Film School.
+Outside of production Garrett is Deputy Chair of the British Screen Advisory Council and is on the Development Board of the London Film School.
 In 2010, he was News International Visiting Professor of Broadcast Media at Oxford University, where he gave a series of lectures on creativity, business and the future of storytelling.
 He also sponsors the Verity Bargate Award for new writing in theatre.